CECNL/MAtt/README.md

 # README
 This repository is the official implementation of "MAtt: A Manifold Attention Network for EEG Decoding, NeurIPS 2022".

 MAtt is a novel manifold attention network applied in decoding complex EEG signals.
-Proposed MAtt executes the forward procedure on both Euclidean space and SPD manifold, but backpropagates the network on Stiefel manifold.
-For more details for MAtt, please refer to our work: 'MAtt: A Manifold Attention Network for EEG Decoding, NeurIPS 2022'.
+It executes the forward procedure on both Euclidean space and SPD manifold while performing backpropagation on Stiefel manifold.
+For more details of MAtt, please refer to our paper: 'MAtt: A Manifold Attention Network for EEG Decoding, NeurIPS 2022'.

 ## Requirements
 #### Step 1: